fabiommendes/sidekick/docs/intro-functions.rst

   instead.
 * **Method calling**: ``X.attr`` immediately returns a function that retrieves the ``.attr`` attribute of its argument.
-We cannot specify a method to obtain a behavior similar to `operator.methodcaller`_. :func:`sidekick.functions.method` function has can produce method callers.
-Similarly, :func:`sidekick.functions.attr` expose some functionality of `operator.attrgetter` that cannot be expressed with those magic objects.
+We cannot specify a method to obtain a behavior similar to `operator.methodcaller`_. :func:`sidekick.functions.method` can produce method callers with an specialized syntax.

 .. _operator.methodcaller: https://docs.python.org/3/library/operator.html#operator.methodcaller